mishakarpinskiy/test_splynx_docs/files/voice/auto_cdr_processing/auto_cdr_processing.md

 The Voice auto CDR processing is managed here.
 We can import a CDR's to charge the customer and print the register of calls in his invoice.

-The process is similar to Voice/Processing/CDR import, but here we can import many CDR's together automatically.
+The process is similar to [Voice -> Processing -> CDR import](../processing/processing.md), but here we can import many CDR's together automatically.

 Firstly, to import CDR's you need to go to the **Config -> Voice -> Import data source** and add CRD's location.